Indictments and Cases Involving Donald Trump

 This case is currently scheduled to go to trial in March 2024.

 Defamation/ Sexual Assault/ Rape (Federal, NY)

 The writer E. Jean Carroll has filed suit against Donald Trump alleging that he defamed, sexually assaulted, and raped her in the 1990s.

 In May of 2023 a jury returned a verdict finding that Trump had wrongfully defamed and sexually assaulted Ms. Carroll.
 They awarded her $5 million in damages.

 Later that month, Ms. Carroll filed a motion to amend her complaint in that case and seek an additional $10 million in damages based on new statements Trump made again allegedly defaming her.

 FRAUD (State, NY)

-New York Attorney General Letitia James has brought a $250 million civil case against Donald Trump, his three adult children, and his company for alleged fraud.
-Prosecutors allege that over many years, the Trump Organization made fraudulent and misleading statements regarding the company’s financial condition.
+New York Attorney General Letitia James has brought a $250 million civil case against Donald Trump, his two adult sons, and his company for alleged fraud.
+Prosecutors allege that over many years, these individuals and the Trump Organization made fraudulent and misleading statements regarding the company’s financial condition.